 Once everyone in the process has electronically signed the form, the Registrar will formally register the course to your MyCourses account.
 You may monitor the progress of your internship form in your KnightJobs account by clicking My Account/Activity and then selecting the internship tab at the far right.
 Your internship form appears showing where the form is in the approval process.
 You will receive an e-mail when the process is complete and your course is registered.

 Things to Keep in Mind

-- A maximum of 15 internship credits apply towards graduation requirements of 120 credit hours.
-Academic departments set a limit of 0-6 internship credits that are eligible for academic majors.
-Full time (12-15) credit internships are permitted for select seniors and juniors.
+A maximum of 15 internship credits applies to graduation requirements of 120 credit hours.
+Academic departments set a limit of 0-6 internship credits that can be applied to academic majors.
+Full time (12-15) credit internships are permitted to select seniors and juniors.
 Underclassmen are encouraged to do multiple internships that may accumulate to 15 credits.

-- Department internships are assigned a letter grade based on the academic requirements outlined in your internship form.
-INTD 395 and INTD 095 internships are graded S/U. Be sure to understand the academic requirements established by your faculty director.
+Department internships are assigned a letter grade based on the academic requirements outlined in your internship form.
+INTD internships are graded S/U. Be sure to understand the academic requirements established by your faculty director.